Uyghur Times

 Earlier, the Syrian government denied AFP’s report that it was planning to repatriate Uyghur fighters to China.

-In December 2024, opposition forces led by the now-dissolved Hay’at Tahrir al-Sham (HTS) ousted Syrian dictator Bashar al-Assad.
-Ahmed al-Sharaa was named interim president in January 2025.
+In December 2024, opposition forces led by Hayat Tahrir al-Sham (HTS) overthrew Syria’s long-time ruler Bashar al-Assad.
+In January 2025, Ahmed al-Sharaa was appointed interim president of Syria.

 Discover more from Uyghur Times